 Stockport Advocacy’s roots are firmly embedded in the Citizen advocacy model, in fact to this day we are fortunate enough to have a band of noble and highly valued volunteers, who strive “via a range of differing means” to walk alongside a person who otherwise would have no-one unpaid in their lives.
 Our volunteers provide everything from stability to resourcefulness to common sense to ensure a normal ordinary life is achievable.

 Stockport Total Advocacy trust was formed in November 2004 as a result of a successful funding bid to the Department of Health on the back of the White Paper ‘Valuing People’.
 This paper acknowledged that many people with learning disabilities are pushed to the margins of society.
 Therefore historically; people with learning disabilities living in Stockport have been our priority for advocacy support

-In April 2015 we were awarded the Care Act Advocacy Contract from Stockport Council to supply “statutory advocacy” for vulnerable and marginalised people within the Stockport Borough.
+In April 2015 we were awarded the Care Act Advocacy Contract from Stockport Council (which incorporates Care Act, Independent Mental Health Act and NHS Complaints Advocacy) to supply “statutory advocacy” for vulnerable and marginalised people within the Stockport Borough.
 Please see “services” for more information on this.